cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 <!-- omit in toc -->
 ### Implemented Interfaces

-- CCV is an **ABCI application module**, which means it MUST implement the logic to handle some of the messages received from the consensus engine via ABCI, e.g., `InitChain`, `EndBlock`
-  (for more details, take a look at the [ABCI specification](https://github.com/tendermint/spec/tree/v0.7.1/spec/abci)).
+- CCV is an **ABCI application module**, which means it MUST implement the logic to handle some of the messages received from the consensus engine via ABCI, e.g., `InitChain`, `BeginBlock`, `EndBlock` (for more details, take a look at the [ABCI specification](https://github.com/tendermint/spec/tree/v0.7.1/spec/abci)).
   In this specification we define the following methods that handle messages that are of particular interest to the CCV protocol:
   - `InitGenesis()` -- Called when the chain is first started, on receiving an `InitChain` message from the consensus engine.
     This is also where the application can inform the underlying consensus engine of the initial validator set.